machinateur/phpduino/README.md

 ## Example

-You can find an easy example that works with the below code in `./example/echo` on Mac.
+You can find an easy example that works with the below code in `./example/echo` on windows and Mac.

 There is also another more complex example included, involving binary data transmission, which can be found in `./example/echo/echo-binary.php`.

+Yet another example, found in `./example/echo-nonblocking`, demonstrates the usage of `\stream_seclet()` to avoid blocking read/write calls to the connected device.

 ### Arduino sketch